College Access Challenge Grant Program (84.378)

 Credentials/Documentation

-States or philanthropic organizations (if a State does not meet program requirements) must submit an application containing a description of the capacity to administer grant activities and services, a plan for using grant funds to meet the requirements and special efforts to benefit underrepresented students, and how the nonfederal share will be provided, and the structure the state has in place to administer the activities and services.
+States or philanthropic organizations (if a State does not meet program's matching requirements) must submit an application containing a description of its capacity to administer and report on grant activities and services, a plan for using grant funds to meet program requirements, including any special efforts the grantee will undertake to benefit underrepresented students.
+The grantee will also describe how the nonfederal share will be provided, as well as the structure the state has in place to administer the activities and services.
 The governor of a state must designate in writing which State agency is authorized to administer the grant.
 A letter from the governor (on letterhead, signed and dated) must be included in the application.
-This program is excluded from coverage under OMB Circular No. A-87.
+This program is excluded from coverage under 2 CFR 200, Subpart E - Cost Principles.

 Application Procedure